Nartaki (1963 film)

 According to Nanda, as stated in an interview to journalist Ranjan Das Gupta, "It was Nitin Bose who extracted the best from me as an actress in Nartaki.
 He followed Satyajit Ray's style of realistic film making and advised me to use the least amount of makeup".

-The story was about a dancing girl (Nanda) brought up in the Tawaif (courtesan) milieu, who wants to better herself with an education.
+The story was about a dancing girl (Nanda) brought up in the courtesan milieu, who wants to better herself with an education.
 She is helped amidst great societal clash, by a newly arrived Professor (Sunil Dutt).

+Plot

+A modern reformist professor helps a tawaif(courtesan) in her endeavor to achieve a high academic level and respectability.
+They face open opposition and hostility by society but do not relent.